Building Code of Australia

 BCA Section J assessment can be performed by two methods.
 One method is to check and challenge relevant design elements of the proposed development versus the Deemed to Satisfy provisions of the BCA.
 The other method which is based on the JV3 Verification using a reference building is thermal simulation of the proposed development and its comparison with a reference building which meets all the deemed to satisfy requirements of the BCA Section J. The assessment must be performed by an experienced and qualified energy efficiency consultant to minimise the risk of any non complying issues or council rejection.

 BCA Section J Report

-A BCA Section J report is normally compiled to show the compliance of the development with the Deemed to Satisfy requirements of BCA for energy efficiency.
+Compliance with the section J of the Building Code of Australia is generally demonstrated by showing compliance with the Deemed to Satisfy requirements of the BCA for energy efficiency.
 The report studies all the building elements addressed in the BCA Section J and determines their compliance or non compliance with the requirements of the Section J.